How To Load Data Into MemSQL

 Data can be streamed from a variety of sources directly to MemSQL using MemSQL Pipelines.
 Pipelines currently supports streaming data from the following sources:

 You can set up and start running a MemSQL Pipeline using two simple commands:

 CREATE PIPELINE my_pipline AS LOAD DATA...

 CREATE PIPELINE are specific to each source.
 For more information on getting started with the source of your choosing, please see the following Quickstart guides:

 The popular open source tool

-mysqldump is a straightforward way to load data from MySQL into MemSQL For example, on a machine with a MySQL database foo, issue the following commands.
+mysqldump is a straightforward way to load data from MySQL into MemSQL.
+For example, log into a machine running a MySQL database (named

 You can also dump specific tables by using the